 The Dean's List honors academic achievement each semester.
-Students who are enrolled full time and achieve a GPA of 3.700 or higher, based on 12 graded semester credits, are named to the Dean's List and this distinction is recorded on their transcript for the semester.
+Students who are enrolled full time and achieve a GPA of 3.700 or higher, with at least 12 graded semester credits, are named to the Dean's List and this distinction is recorded on their transcript for the semester.